salsify/ember-exclaim/README.md

 The entry point to a UI powered by ember-exclaim is the `{{exclaim-ui}}` component.
 It accepts the following properties:
  - `ui`: an object containing configuration for the UI that should be rendered
  - `env`: a hash whose keys will be bindable from the `ui` config, to be read from and written to
- - `componentMap`: a mapping of component names in the `ui` config to information about their backing Ember components
+ - `implementationMap`: a mapping of names in the `ui` config to information about their backing implementations
  - `resolveFieldMeta(path)`: an optional action that will be invoked if a component calls `env.metaForField(...)`
  - `onChange(envKeyOfChangedValue)`: an optional action that will be invoked when a value in the `env` changes
  - `wrapper`: an optional component or component name string that will wrap every rendered component in your UI configuration.
 The `wrapper` component will receive the unwrapped `ComponentSpec` as `spec` ([more on `ComponentSpec` here](addon/-private/GLOSSARY.md)), the `Environment` as `env` and the component's resolved `config`.
+ - `resolveMeta(path)`: an optional action that will be invoked if a component calls `env.metaFor(...)`

 Each of these things is described in further detail below.

 ### UI Configuration

-The configuration for an ember-exclaim UI boils down to two special keys: `$component` and `$bind`.
+The configuration for an ember-exclaim UI boils down to three special keys: `$component`, `$helper` and `$bind`.

 #### `$component`

-The basic way to invoke a component in an ember-exclaim UI is with a hash containing a `$component` key.
-The value of this key will be used to look up the underlying Ember component implementation according to the configured `componentMap`, and all other keys in the hash will become that component's `config`.
+Components are used to render content to the screen in an ember-exclaim UI.
+The basic way to invoke a component is with a hash containing a `$component` key.
+The value of this key will be used to look up the underlying Ember component implementation according to the configured `implementationMap`, and all other keys in the hash will become that component's `config`.
 As a concrete example, consider the following usage of a hypothetical `text` component:

 ```js
 {